-Not the best of films but ‘Unfaithful’ brilliantly manages to touch on the themes of love and infidelity in a way that is quite moving and affecting than most films.
+Not the best of films, but ‘Unfaithful’ brilliantly manages to touch on the themes of love and infidelity in a way that is quite moving and affecting than most films.
 The story concerns a couple whose marriage gets on the verge of near destruction when the wife becomes deeply infatuated with a stranger she encounters one day.
 The film has an unsettling atmosphere that plays out to the seething tension present throughout the narrative.
-It was widely criticised for losing its focus on the plot and turning into a sappy melodrama but what it does is manages to capture the emotional and sexual tension lying underneath every human being regardless of how content they are with their own lives or relationships.
+It was widely criticized for losing its focus on the plot and turning into a sappy melodrama, but it manages to capture the emotional and sexual tension almost every human being experiences regardless of how content they are with their relationships.

 Read More: Best Spoof Movies of All Time